In the guide

 The first UK supplier has the primary responsibility for the safety of products sold to consumers but retailers can also be held liable for unsafe products.
 If a product is found to be unsafe, or if it causes property damage or personal injury, you will be held solely liable if you cannot identify who supplied the goods to you.
 It is therefore in your interests to keep full records that will enable you to identify the supplier for each product you sell.

 Please tell your local trading standards service if you are offered goods that you think may be unsafe.

 You should make sure that all items you have for sale have the necessary instructions for safe assembly, use and maintenance.
 In particular, new novelty items usually require some appropriate instructions.
 You should remember that it might not be adequate simply to give verbal instructions or demonstrate the product to the buyer.
 They may wish to give it to someone else, or they may need to refer to instructions in the future.
 You must pass on all user instructions included with the product.Back to top

 Do some items have particular problems to watch out for?

 Yes, they do.
 Broadly, these are as follows:

-Items such as ornamental items that cannot be used safely - for example, fancy teapots, jugs and plates, unlined reproduction brass, pewter or copper containers embossed 'milk' or 'tea'.
-All these should be clearly and permanently marked 'not for food use'.
+Items such as ornamental items that cannot be used safely - for example, unlined reproduction brass, pewter or copper containers embossed with 'milk' or 'tea', and fancy teapots, jugs and plates.
+All these should be clearly and permanently marked 'Not for food use'.